cloud-ark/caastle/README.rst

 Today, deploying containerized applications on public clouds involves following steps:

-1) Provision cloud services (such as Amazon RDS)
+1) Provisioning cloud services (such as Amazon RDS)
-2) Provision container orchestration engine (COE) cluster (such as Amazon ECS or GKE)
+2) Provisioning container orchestration engine (COE) cluster (such as Amazon ECS or GKE)
-3) Build application containers
+3) Building application containers
-4) Bind containers to cloud services
+4) Binding containers to cloud services
-5) Deploy containers on COE cluster
+5) Deploying containers on COE cluster

 Different tools are required for each of these steps currently.

-CloudARK is a command-line tool that unifies all these steps providing a unified experience for deploying your containerized applications on public clouds.
+CloudARK is a command-line tool that unifies all these steps and provides a unified experience for deploying your containerized applications on public clouds.

-Try cloudark
+Try CloudARK
 -------------
 1) Clone this repository

-2) Run cloudark:
+2) Install CloudARK:

-   - ./install.sh
+     ./install.sh

 3) Clone the cloudark-samples repository (https://github.com/cloud-ark/cloudark-samples.git)